sorenblank/sorenblank/README.md

 You can reach me at [sorenblank.com](https://sorenblank.com) or book a meeting at [cal.com/@sorenblank](https://cal.com/sorenblank/).

 Wanna write a very serious email?
-Here is my mail: [soren@sorenblank.com](mailto:soren@sorenblank.com).
+Send it here: [soren@sorenblank.com](mailto:soren@sorenblank.com).

 <!-- ## 🛠 Technical Skills